Pre-Yoga Class Stretches to Prevent Injuries

 - Draw the tailbone toward the heels to create even more length in the spine.

 - Hold the pose 15 to 20 seconds, maintaining connection to the breath.

 - Exhale and release back to the floor.

 - Repeat three times.

 Now that individual parts of the body are warmed up, it’s time for full-body stretching and toning.

 Johnson explains that Downward Dog pose energizes the body while calming the mind and nervous system.

-Evenly distribute the weight between your arms and legs.
-Don't let the head drop; stabilise it between the upper arms.
+- Evenly distribute the weight between your arms and legs.
+Don’t let the head drop; stabilize it between the upper arms.